What do I need to know?

-Only some wills and probate records are online:
+Note: Only some wills and probate records are digitised:

-- view the records in the Reading Room for free
+• View and photograph the records in the Reading Room for free;

 About these records

-- the process of granting probate has not yet been completed (it can take several years, or on rare occasions, decades after death) - check with the Supreme Court whether the will and/or probate has been granted
+• The process of granting probate or letters of administration has not yet been completed (it can take several years, or on rare occasions, decades after death).
+Check with the Supreme Court whether the order of probate or letters of administration has been granted.

-- the estate was not of a size or complexity that required probate to be granted.
+• The estate was not of a size or complexity that required an order of probate or letters of administration to be granted.

-- probates administered from January 2016 onward are still with the Supreme Court of Victoria.
+• Around 95% of probates administered from January 2020 onward are still with the Supreme Court of Victoria.